LukaPalelashvili/Amazon-Project/README.md

 This will set the initial state of the cart items to the cart items we get from the browser.
 If there are no cart items in the browser, the initial state of the cart items will be an empty array.

 Next, let's pass the cart state to the components that need it.
-Add the following code to the `cart.jsx` file:
+Add the following code to the `CartContext.jsx` file:

 ```jsx
 return (